 Call up a friend to go drinking.
 Walk to the bar, or park just before getting there.
 Pull out a gun and go to the bar.
 Now you are stumbling around drunk with a loaded weapon that you can fire.
 Especially funny with a shotgun or automatic weapon.
 High probability of shooting yourself in the leg or accidentally blowing away your drinking buddy.

-Hell, even DLC's aren't immune to this sort of thing.
+Hell, even DLC isn't immune to this sort of thing.
 In Grand Theft Auto IV: The Ballad of Gay Tony one of the weapons you can get is an Assault SMG.
-However, as it's drawback, you can't fire it while in a car... unless you exploit a glitch in the PC version that lets you select it.
-However, this does have it's draw, mostly in the fact that it only shoots at 1/5th of it's normal speed.
+However, you can't fire it while in a car... unless you exploit a glitch in the PC version that lets you select it, although it will only shoot at 1/5th of its normal speed.

 In Grand Theft Auto: Vice City, sometimes if there is a body or object next to the open driver's side car door, and you try to get in, Tommy will instead run in a U from the hood to the back tire trying to find the door.
 Sometimes he will even bump into pedestrians who will then start fighting each other!
 A riot because the poor guy can't find his car door...

 True Crime was loved for the massive amounts of bugs that took place with its random crime missions.
-Notable examples are when the designated mugger tries to mug the player, a villain trying his best to run through the wall, a villain car being destroyed before the mission begins, or when a female was being raped by another female.
+Notable examples are when the designated mugger tries to mug the player, a villain trying his best to run through the wall and a villain car being destroyed before the mission begins.

 If you drive at full speed while heading directly at wall, the chances are you will drive through it as if it weren't there.